Jiramew/pure_cnn/README.md

 # pure_cnn
-A pure implementation of Convolutional Neural Network in python and javascript
+A pure implementation of Convolutional Neural Network in python and javascript with no dependencies.